 3 Business Travel Trends to Watch in 2019

-(Note: You can see Mike share these predictions on Cheddar TV by clicking here.)
+(Note: You can see Lola.com CEO Mike Volpe share these predictions on a Cheddar TV video clip here.)

 But one evolving aspect of the business landscape is much less discussed: corporate travel.
 Crisscrossing the globe for business purposes is nothing new, but a slew of changes in 2019 — some cultural, some technological — are making companies and workers rethink how they approach corporate travel.

 Related: Want to see exclusive stats about how much time and money companies are spending on travel?
 Check out our FREE report: The Cost of Doing Business Travel

 These changes are coming fast.
 And they’re much deeper and more comprehensive than just improved wifi on flights and the ease of Ubering from airport to meeting.
 Here are three that are especially worth keeping an eye on, whether you’re a frequent flier, corporate travel manager or anything in between.

 Historically, business travel has felt like a nuisance.
 Road warriors are (usually) happy to suck it up, but it often means time away from family, long waits at crowded airports, and plenty of catchup upon their return.

 But as workforces fill up with millennial and Gen Z workers, business travel expectations and preferences are changing.
 One example is the rise of business trips that extend (or blend) into pleasure trips.
 This concept has been (somewhat unfortunately) dubbed ‘bleisure’ travel, and it’s definitely a trend worth watching.